Making the best resume for every application should be the aim of every job seeker. But how do you write the perfect resume?

 - Times recognized for achievements

-If your resume has the smallest typo — an extra space after a period, for example — it gives the impression that you didn’t put much thought or effort into your application.
+If your resume has the smallest typo — an extra space after a period, for example — it gives the impression that you didn’t put enough thought or effort into your application.

 Here’s how to make sure your resume is perfectly clean and free of errors:

-- Read through your resume slowly (even out loud) to make sure you’re not overlooking any typos or unnecessary words
+- Read through your resume slowly (or out loud) to make sure you’re not overlooking any typos or unnecessary words

 - Use an editing tool like Grammarly (but use logic to double-check suggestions!)